Frequently Asked Questions

 Can I still apply if I am not majoring in an environmental field?

 Yes!
 We encourage anyone who is passionate about environmentalism to apply.
-We recommend checking out SERC if you’re interested in the eco-community at UC Berkeley!

 Can we use old pieces of work to answer prompts, such as an essay I wrote for another scholarship or class?